 6. Don’t Lose Your Creativity

-Remind your writers that working from a content brief doesn’t mean they can’t be creative.
+Although technically not a key element, it nevertheless should be part of your goal.
+Remind your writers that using a content brief doesn’t mean they can’t be creative.
 This is a common mistake many a content marketing team forgets to tell their writers.

-Writers want to deliver a piece of content that hits the mark with everything in the brief, but they don’t always understand that means the content brief can also be a creative brief.
+Writers want to deliver great content that hits the mark with everything in the brief, but they don’t always understand that means the content brief can also be a creative brief.

 Good content has to be creative.
 It needs a voice.
 A content brief is an outline, a guide, for your writers.
 It shouldn’t impede creativity.